 On January 29, 2019, the Company made a line of credit loan to CannAssist in the principal amount of up to \$500,000, subject to the terms and conditions set forth in the CannAssist Loan Agreement.
 Any draws on the line of credit in excess of \$150,000 will only be made in the sole discretion of the Company.
 The loan is evidenced by the CannAssist Note, which bears interest at the rate of 8% per annum and is personally guaranteed by the two equity owners of CannAssist.
-On June 24, 2019, the Company advanced the sum of \$175,000 to CannAssist, increasing the balance due to the Company under the CannAssist Note to \$325,000 at August 31, 2019.
-The Company recorded interest income in the amount of \$6,553 on the loan during the three months ended August 31, 2019.
+On June 24, 2019, the Company advanced the sum of \$175,000 to CannAssist, increasing the balance due to the Company under the CannAssist Note to \$325,000 at November 30, 2019.
+The Company recorded interest income in the amount of \$6,553 and \$13,035 on the loan during the three and six months ended November 30, 2019, respectively.

-To secure the obligations of CannAssist to the Company under the CannAssist Loan Agreement and the CannAssist Note, the Company and CannAssist entered into a Security Agreement dated as of January 29, 2019, pursuant to which CannAssist granted to the Company a first priority lien on and security interest in all personal property of CannAssist.
+To secure the obligations of CannAssist to the Company under the CannAssist Loan Agreement and the CannAssist Note, the Company and CannAssist entered into a security agreement dated as of January 29, 2019, pursuant to which CannAssist granted to the Company a first priority lien on and security interest in all personal property of CannAssist.